AryanRai/StarSim/INTEGRATION_ROADMAP.md

   - Performance optimization for real-time streaming
   - Error handling for simulation failures
   - No Python wrapper needed - pure C++ WebSocket client

+  other human feedback

+  the physics and normal steams should be the same, lets combine them and just modify stream_handler to handle normal and physics stream in similar format and streams, just modify the protocol int\chyappy to include the new unified chyappy protocol to handle both physics and normal streams which is compatible with ariesui(try not to change) and starsim without redudency, maintain consistency and update chyappy with a new unifed json version. before this you might need to setup as git submodule the chyappy project

+  the functionality inside int/StarSim/run_integration_demo.py needs to be implemented not exactly but needs to be implemented in hyperthreder.py since running starsim should be able to be handled directly using the basic tkinter ui and also add cmd options to hyperthreder so u can run it. make hyperthreader extendable also such that i can keep adding more modules like ariesui, sh or en and now StarSim

 ---